mohitcfra/fb-api/firstbridge-api/us_etf_list.md

 Returns the detailed classification & reference data for all ETFs currently listed in the US.
+The API returns 100 ETFs per page.
+The value "previous": false indicates it is the first page, and "next": false indicates it is the last page

 Request:
 ```